Rotting Fruit! Which Fruits Rot the Fastest, the Slowest? How do We Explain the Differences?

 Grade Level: 7th - 8th; Type: Chemsitry

-The purpose of this project was to determine which of the following fruits, bananas, kiwis, apples, oranges or Clementine’s rot the fastest?
+The purpose of this project is to determine which of the following fruits, bananas, kiwis, apples, oranges or Clementine’s rot the fastest.

 - How is ripening defined?